Grow Your Rental Income with Accessory Dwelling Units

 ADU Development Standards:

 The development standards for ADUs vary from state to state and even city to city.
-While some local zoning laws limit the size of the ADU to under 500 square feet, there are others that allow the size to go up to 1,000 square feet.
+While some local zoning laws limit the size of the ADU to under 500 square feet, others allow it to go up to 1,000 square feet.
 Depending upon the city/state, ADU height, width, and length restrictions are also applicable.

 In some cities, ADU development standards are also applicable to the lot.
-While the zoning laws in some cities require the land parcel to be at least 3,200 square feet, there are others that don’t have any specifications about the lot size.
+While the zoning laws in some cities require the land parcel to be at least 3,200 square feet, others do not have any specifications about the lot size.
 Once again, it all boils down to the building codes and the state and local laws.

 Accessory Dwelling Unit Pros & Cons: